 Henderson's Three Words

-Three words must be kept in mind when thinking of breathing in the art of song: These words are "slow," "gentle," "deep."
+Three words must be kept in mind when thinking of breathing in the art of song: These words are "slow," "gentle," and "deep."

 All the old masters insisted that breathing in song should be of the character described by these three terms.
 If the reader desires the names of some of these masters, here they are: Nicolo Porpora, Antonio Bernacchi, Antonio Pistocchi, Leonardo Leo, Domenico Gizzi Francesco Durnate, Guiseppi Amador and Francesco Brivio.
 The fundamentals of the method taught by these masters were the pure legato and sonorous, beautiful tone.
 To this they added training in vocal agility, but it must be ever borne in mind that this training was superimposed on a course of instruction in breathing and tone formation.